Gilmore Girls season 4

-The fourth season of Gilmore Girls, an American dramedy television series, began airing on September 23, 2003 on The WB.
-The season concluded on May 18, 2004, after 22 episodes.
-The season aired Tuesday nights at 8/7c.
+The fourth season of Gilmore Girls, an American comedy drama television series, began airing on September 23, 2003, on The WB.
+After 22 episodes, the season concluded on May 18, 2004.
+The season aired on Tuesdays at 8:00 pm.

 On December 17, 2003, The WB announced that the show was renewed for a fifth season.

 Overview

 Rory begins attending Yale and discovers Paris has arranged for them to be roommates.
 At first Rory seems to be adjusting to college life fairly well, but eventually finds the workload to be overwhelming.
 Paris begins a romance with a much older professor, Asher Flemming, and breaks up with her boyfriend.

 Lorelai oversees renovations on the Dragonfly Inn.
 Although Sookie is pregnant, she and Lorelai start a catering business to make ends meet.
 As the construction drags on, Lorelai feels the financial crunch.
 After Sookie gives birth, she is distracted with the baby and Lorelai is resentful for having to shoulder more responsibility concerning the Inn.

 Richard is hard at work with his new insurance business, and takes on Jason Stiles as a partner.
 Lorelai and Jason begin dating, but she insists they keep the relationship a secret from her parents.
-When the Richard's business and wealth are threatened by a lawsuit, he throws Jason under the bus.
+When Richard's business and wealth are threatened by a lawsuit, he throws Jason under the bus.
 Lorelai and Emily are angry about Richard's behavior.
 However, when Jason feels he must sue Richard in retaliation, Lorelai breaks up with him.
 A rift develops between Richard and Emily that culminates in their separation.

 Dean marries his high school girlfriend, Lindsay, despite having lingering feelings for Rory.
 He gets work on the Inn's construction crew.
-His marriage hits a rocky patch when Lindsay wants to buy a house and Dean may have to drop out of college to earn enough money.
+His marriage hits a rocky patch when Lindsay wants to buy a townhouse and Dean may have to drop out of college to earn enough money.

-Luke's historically flaky sister Liz, seems to have found stability as a jewelry maker on the Renaissance fair circuit.
-Jess returns to get his car, and asks Rory to runaway with him but she refuses.
-Liz marries T.J, a dim-witted but kind man.
-Luke and Lorelai go out on a date and he expresses that he's serious about pursuing a relationship with her.
+Luke's historically flaky sister, Liz, seems to have found stability as a jewelry maker on the Renaissance fair circuit.
+Jess returns to get his car, and asks Rory to run away with him but she refuses.
+Liz marries T.J., a dimwitted but kind man.
+Luke and Lorelai go out on a date and he expresses that he is serious about pursuing a relationship with her.

 When the Dragonfly Inn has a test-run, Jason shows up and is in denial that he and Lorelai have broken up.
 Luke and Lorelai confirm they are dating.
 Rory loses her virginity to Dean, despite him still being married to Lindsay.
 Lorelai is upset when she finds out and has a fight with Rory.